rmanaloto-tastytrade/SlotMap/docs/remote-devcontainer.md

 - The sandbox copy is refreshed on every deployment, so local edits must be committed/pushed before running the helper.
 - Multiple developers can share the same remote host: each user copies their `.pub` files into their own `~/macbook_ssh_keys`, and the scripts remain parameterized (`--remote-user`, `--ssh-key`, etc.).
 - `logs/` contains timestamped execution transcripts for traceability.
 Include them in bug reports or when auditing remote builds.
+- GitHub SSH fallback to port 443 is configured per GitHub guidance (“Using SSH over the HTTPS port”) and we prefer agent forwarding when possible (“Using SSH agent forwarding”).

 For details on the helper scripts themselves see `scripts/deploy_remote_devcontainer.sh` (local) and `scripts/run_local_devcontainer.sh` (remote).
 Both scripts print verbose status messages so you can follow the entire workflow from your terminal or CI logs.